trans-travel/trans-travel/us/ok.md

  * Oklahoma state executive branch government is required to treat trans women as men, trans men as women, and non-binary people on the basis of their sex assigned at birth.
+Note this also places gender non-conforming cis women at risk of invasive questioning and state action.
  * Oklahoma non-discrimination law does not include LGBT people.
  * Norman, OK has a non-discrimination law locally.